-WHY CARBON FARMING MATTERS
+WHY REGENERATIVE AGRICULTURE & CARBON FARMING MATTERS

 Earth’s carbon is stored in five main pools: soils, ocean, atmosphere, biosphere, and fossils.
 Carbon flows between these pools in an exchange called the carbon cycle.
 Currently, the carbon pools are far from balanced.
 There is too much carbon in the atmosphere, and not enough in our soils.
 Even as we replace fossil fuels with renewable energy sources, the excess carbon dioxide remains in the atmosphere.

 WHAT CEC IS DOING